New ViewA New View

 A new view but where it all started with overgrown and unshaped bushes.

-Not only did I get a new view my new soft contact lenses but I am getting a new view with the spring project at home, adding window boxes and new shrubbery to enhance the house’s curbside appeal.
+Not only did I get a new view with my new soft contact lenses, but I am also getting a new view with the spring project at home, adding window boxes and new shrubbery to enhance the house’s curbside appeal.

 No Place Like Home

-This year’s January blizzard of heavy snow and ice once again created dips in the evergreens.
-The poor grass never recovered back to original shape.
+This year’s January blizzard of heavy snow and ice again created dips in the evergreens.
+The poor grass never recovered back to its original shape.

 No Place Like Home

-Instead of their usual spring shaping and trimmings, we decided to not prune but to totally remove the greens.
+Instead of their usual spring shaping and trimmings, we decided not to prune but to remove the greens.
 With the help of a landscaper and a few ideas, we put our plan in motion.

 Mayne Black Plastic Hanging Self Watering Window Boxes purchased at Lowe's delivered to my door.